inveniosoftware/docs-invenio-rdm/docs/develop/architecture/requests.md

 - a required need: e.g. a request requiring needs to grant access.
 - a provided need: e.g. an identity providing needs.

-This provides for efficient searches when you serialize the required grants into the indexed request, and when searching, you filter requests to the grants provided by the identity.
+This provides efficient searches when you serialize the required grants into the indexed request, and when searching, you filter requests to the grants provided by the identity.

 ## Views

 Views over requests is a search filter applied in a given context.
-Currently we have the following views:
+Currently, we have the following views:

 - User view - view specific to a given user.
     - Requests where the user is the creator (e.g. submissions)